“Everything must be made as simple as possible. But not simpler.”

 Each part of the system is vital.
 Each piece needs to work seamlessly in order for all the other parts to work effectively.
 It’s a holistic thing that can nourish both your business and your new subscribers…if you take care to set up everything properly.

 Remember — most, if not all of your traffic-generating activities should involve putting your landing page(s) in front of the right people.
-From there, they can subscribe to your free gift, give you their email list, and begin receiving your ongoing emails.
+From there, they can subscribe to your free gift, give you their email addy, and begin receiving your ongoing newsletter content.

 Good luck, and let me know if I can help you write or edit your funnel!

-* Disclaimer: I receive royalties on any products mentioned.
+* Disclaimer: I receive royalties on any products mentioned in this article.